 Culinary and Cultural Historian

-Twitty has served as a judge for the James Beard Awards, is a Smith fellow with the Southern Foodways Alliance and a TED fellow and speaker.
+Twitty has served as a judge for the James Beard Awards, is a Smith fellow with the Southern Foodways Alliance and is a TED fellow and speaker.
 He has been named one of “Fifty People Changing the South” by Southern Living and one of the “Five Cheftavists to Watch” by TakePart.Com.
 HarperCollins released his first major book in 2017: The Cooking Gene, which won the 2018 James Beard Award for best writing and book of the year.

 Specialty Gardener at Monticello

 Pat Brodowski, specialty gardener at Monticello, plants and maintains the plantation’s two-acre kitchen garden comprising heirloom vegetables and herbs.
 She researches and grows varieties most likely grown by Thomas Jefferson and produces seeds for The Shop at Monticello.
-She received bachelor’s degree in agriculture from Cornell University and was an educator and historian at a 19th-century farm museum for eight years.
+She received a bachelor’s degree in agriculture from Cornell University and was an educator and historian at a 19th-century farm museum for eight years.
 She recently researched the history of Jefferson’s herbs and salad greens for her master’s degree.